-Even outside board members often have strong connections with the CEO through personal friendships, consulting, or other fee-generating activities.
+Some "outside" board members often have strong connections with the CEO through professional relationships, personal friendships, and consulting or other fee-generating activities.
 In fact, outsiders sometimes have very little expert business knowledge but have "celebrity" status from nonbusiness activities.
-Some companies also have inter-locking boards of directors, where Company A's CEO sits on Company B's board and B's CEO sits on A's board.
+Some companies also have interlocking boards of directors, where Company A's CEO sits on Company B's board and B's CEO sits on A's board.
 In these situations, even the outside directors are not truly independent and impartial.

-Large boards (those with more than about ten to twelve members) often are less effective than smaller boards.
+Large boards (those with more than about ten members) often are less effective than smaller boards.
 As anyone who has been on a committee can attest, individual participation tends to fall as committee size increases.
 Thus, there is a greater likelihood that members of a large board will be less active than those on smaller boards.

 The compensation of board members has an impact on the board's effectiveness.
-When board members have extraordinarily high compensation, the CEO also tends to have extremely high compensation.
-This suggests that such boards tend to be too lenient with the CEO.15 The form of board compensation also affects board performance.
+When board members have exceptionally high compensation, the CEO also tends to have exceptionally high compensation.
+This suggests that such boards tend to be too lenient with the CEO.
+15 The form of board compensation also affects board performance.
 Rather than compensating board members with only salary, many companies now include restricted stock grants or stock options in an effort to better align board members with stockholders.

-Studies show that corporate governance usually improves if: (1) the CEO is not also the chairman of the board; (2) the board has a majority of true outsiders who bring some type of business expertise to the board; (3) the board is not too large; and (4) board members are compensated appropriately.
-The good news for the shareholder is that the boards at many companies have made significant improvements in these directions during the last decade.
-Fewer CEOs are also board chairmen, and as power has shifted from CEOs to boards as a whole there has been a tendency to replace insiders with strong, independent outsiders.
+Studies show that corporate governance usually improves if (1) the CEO is not also the chairman of the board, (2) the board has a majority of true outsiders who bring some type of business expertise to the board and are not too busy with other activities, (3) the board is not too large, and (4) board members are compensated appropriately (not too high and not all cash, but including exposure to equity risk through options or stock).
+The good news for the shareholder is that the boards at many companies have made significant improvements in these directions during the past decade.
+Fewer CEOs are also board chairmen and, as power has shifted from CEOs to boards as a whole, there has been a tendency to replace insiders with strong, independent outsiders.
 Today, the typical board has about one-third insiders and two-thirds outsiders, and most outsiders are truly independent.
 Moreover, board members are compensated primarily with stock or options rather than a straight salary.
 These changes clearly have decreased the patience of boards with poorly performing CEOs.
-Within the past several years the CEOs of Procter & Gamble, Coca-Cola, GM, IBM, Mattel, Campbell Soup, and Xerox, to name just a few, have been removed by their boards.
+Within the past several years the CEOs of Wachovia, Sprint Nextel, Gap, Hewlett-Packard, Home Depot, Citigroup, Pfizer, Ford and Dynegy, to name just a few, have been removed by their boards.
 This would have been unheard of 30 years ago.